isabelleduplessis/thru_hike_tracker/README.md

     * Created distinct gear_service.dart file and created all CRUD operations for gear

 TODO:
-* Delegate the rest of database_helper.dart tables into separate files with CRUD operations (make alternate service, metadata service)
-    * Think about what would go in user_service.dart.
-I think it would be used for calculating lifetime stats.
-Get data from all trail journals
 * Try to test some of the code?
 VScode says no syntax errors so far